Home Guides to Saudi Guide to pet relocation Dubai costs and flying with your pets

 The standard vaccines required for dogs are:

-• Rabies, first dose should not before 12 weeks of animal age
+• Rabies (1st dose should not before 12 weeks of age)

 • Canine Distemper Virus (CDV)